kennethchoe/powershell-parallel/readme.md

 ## Disclaimer

-* I don't claim I am a powershell expert.
+* I don't claim to be a powershell expert.
 I don't believe I understand its abstration properly, since there are moments that its behavior doesn't make any sense to me.
 Still, it is just available on every Windows system, thus a great tool to solve my company's problem - we have many on-prem installations on Windows.
+If you find any incorrect information or useful addition, please let me know or make PR.